BannyStone/Video_Classification_PyTorch/README.md

 ln -s $YOUR_KINETICS400_DATASET_TRAIN_DIR$ RGB_train
 ln -s $YOUR_KINETICS400_DATASET_VAL_DIR$ RGB_val
 ```
-*In data/kinetics400/kinetics_train_list.txt, each line represents one video where the first element is the directory of one video, the second element is the number of frames and the third element is the index of class.*
+*Note: In data/kinetics400/kinetics_train_list.txt, each line represents one video where the first element is the video frame directory, the second element is the number of frames and the third element is the index of class.*

 ## Training
 All the training scripts with ResNet-50 backbone are here: